NCAA bubble trouble: Pandemic pushes mid-majors to margins - WTMJ

 Hardin acknowledged it will be an antsy weekend in St. Louis.

 “I hate being in a position where I’m watching scores and openly cheering against other teams,” Hardin said.
-“But because of what the bracketologist say you find yourself in that position.”
+“But because of what the bracketologists say, you find yourself in that position.”

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/